Prescribing Programme Application FAQs

 There may be some NHSE funding available depending on your Trust.
 Please liaise with your employer regarding this.

-We are used to working with postgraduate students at Medway and will do what we can to support you.
-If you have any other major commitments or are undertaking any other study programme this may not be the best time to consider qualifying as a prescriber.
+If you have other commitments or study programmes, this may not be the best time to qualify as a prescriber.

-Provided are registered with either NMC GPhC or HCPC to practice and meet the other entry criteria you can apply.
+Provided you are registered with either NMC, GPhC or HCPC and meet the entry criteria, you can apply.

-You would be expected to attend all the compulsory study days in person, however as this is a distance learning programme it does not entitle you to a VISA.
+You must attend all compulsory study days in person.
+This programme does not entitle you to a VISA.

 We are also often asked about Workplace support.
 We have provided links the following guides to help with this:

-If your application is unsuccessful you will be contacted by the Admissions Lead for the programme, they will outline in their email why your application was not successful and what you should consider before reapplying.
+You will be contacted by the Admissions Lead explaining why your application was unsuccessful and what to consider before reapplying.